-For some people supported housing can provide a safe, stable and supportive place to live.
+For some people supported housing can provide a safe, stable, and supportive place to live.
 Good quality supported housing can be the key to unlocking better outcomes for vulnerable people, from tackling poverty and disadvantage to managing crises, rehabilitation and maintaining people's independence.
-Not least in response to our aging population, we need to better understand the likely types of supported housing which will be required over the coming decades and when they should be provided.
+We need to work closely with partners to ensure that we are addressing the supported accommodation housing needs for different groups of people, including those experiencing domestic violence.
+Given our aging population, we also need to better understand the likely types of supported housing which will be required over the coming decades and when they should be provided.